tutomiko/nam/DEVELOPMENT_MANUAL.md

-# DEVELOPMENT_SKILL.md
+# DEVELOPMENT_MANUAL.md

-NAM PROJECT DEVELOPMENT SKILL
+NAM PROJECT DEVELOPMENT MANUAL
 (How to build modules/projects on top of the "nam" framework.
 This is a usage manual, not a nam-internals doc.